The English Borsetter Collie is a hybrid dog that has been around for several decades.

 While it can be tempting to give them cheaper food, this is not going to largely serve any purpose due to the often severe lack of nutrients that are going to appear in the cheaper brands.

-They have a tendency to use filler ingredients to bulk things up, but this does not help your dog in any way.
+They tend to use filler ingredients to bulk things up, but this does not help your dog in any way.

 You are also going to be tempted into giving them some treats at various times.
 However, this must always be something that is done at random times.